Authentication and authorization in a Microbus application comprises of several elements.

 )

-// Create a token following successful authentication
+// Create a bearer token following successful authentication

 "sub": "subject@example.com",

-"userid": 12345,
+"uid": 12345,

-"tenantid": 123,
+"tid": 123,

 })

-The login example microservice is an example of an authenticator that accepts a username and a password via a web form and returns the JWT via a Set-Cookie header.
-Single-page applications may be better served by a functional endpoint that returns the JWT to the client in JSON form, such as the following.
+The login example microservice demonstrates an authenticator that accepts a username and password via a web form and returns the JWT in a Set-Cookie header.
+Single-page applications may be better served by a functional endpoint that returns the JWT in JSON form, such as Authenticate(username string, password string) (signedToken string, httpStatusCode int).

 app.Add(

-userID := int(claims["userid"].(float64))
+userID := int(claims["uid"].(float64))

-tenantID := int(claims["tenantid"].(float64))
+tenantID := int(claims["tid"].(float64))

 user, err := usersapi.NewClient(svc).Load(ctx, tenantID, userID)